NLnetLabs/routinator/doc/manual/source/manual-page.rst

                   dedicated name for each.

            jsonext
-                  The list is placed into a JSON object with upt to four
+                  The list is placed into a JSON object with up to four
                   members: *roas* contains the validated route origin authorizations, *routerKeys* contains the validated
                   BGPsec router keys, *aspas* contains the validated